LetMeGoogleIt4You/CiscoZeroTouch/Pull-based/README.md

 ## Device Boot-up Process:
 Upon booting, a new device will:
-1. Contact the DHCP server to obtain an IP address and the location of the file server.
+1. When a device boot til contact the DHCP server to obtain an IP address.
+2. The DHCP will respond and point to the file server for downling the  base configuration file.
-2. Reach out to the file server to download its base configuration (`ztp.py`).
+3. The device will reach out to the file server to download its base configuration (`ztp.py`).
-3. Execute the `ztp.py` inside a guest shell that is automatically deployed by the device. then script is done the guestshell will destoy it self
+4. Then the device will execute the `ztp.py` inside a guestshell that is automatically deployed by the device. when the script is done the guestshell will destoy it self.

 # Environment Setup:
 To support the pull-based Zero-Touch Provisioning process, a DHCP server and a file server are required.
-The new devices should have accessibility to the HTTP server within the same VLAN for ease of communication.
-All devices should support ZTP.
+The new devices should have accessibility to the file server. in this case we will put the file server in same VLAN as the new device.
+All devices should support ZTP for this guild to work.

-### Setting up an Ubuntu server with a static IP
+### Setting up an Ubuntu server to act ZTP server
-We will be using an Ubuntu server to act as our file server.
+We will be using an ubuntu server to act as our file server.

 Install an Ubuntu server as you wish, but it is recommended to configure the server with a static IP.
 In this example, we will be using IP `192.168.131.10`.